MrAsterisco/RxFireAuth/README.md

 To get started with RxFireAuth, you can download the example project or dive right into the [documentation](https://mrasterisco.github.io/RxFireAuth/).

 ### Example Project
-This library includes a sample project that shows how to support a user log in, including anonymous accounts.
+This library includes a sample project that shows how to implement all the functions of the library.

 To see it in action, follow these steps:

 - Download this repository.
 - Navigate to your [Firebase Console](https://console.firebase.google.com/) and create a new project using `io.mrasterisco.github.RxFireAuth-Example` as bundle identifier *(or change the bundle identifier to match the one of a project you already have)*.
 - Download the `GoogleService-Info.plist` and place it in the `Example/RxFireAuth` folder.
-- In the Firebase Console, navigate to Authentication and enable the "Email/Password", "Anonymous" and "Apple" sign-in methods.
+- In the Firebase Console, navigate to Authentication and enable the "Email/Password", "Anonymous", "Apple" and "Google".
 - Run `pod install` inside the `Example` folder.
 - Open the `RxFireAuth.xcworkspace`, select a valid Signing Identity, build and run.